 CANCEL for Toll-Free and Long Code messages, in accordance with industry standards.
 These keywords trigger automatic standard replies from Twilio.
 This guide is intended to list the supported opt-out and opt-in keywords for Twilio Programmable Messaging service.

-Note: Text message campaigns may be subject to various legal compliance requirements depending on the nature of your text messaging campaign, the location from where you are sending your text messages, and the location of your recipients.
-While Twilio will handle the above-described messages on long codes in the way described in this article, you should consult with your legal counsel to ensure that your text messaging campaign conforms will need to meet all applicable legal compliance requirements.
+Notice: Text message campaigns may be subject to various legal compliance requirements depending on the nature of your text messaging campaign, the location from where you are sending your text messages, and the location of your recipients.
+While Twilio will handle the above-described messages on long codes and Toll-Free numbers in the way described in this article, you should consult with your legal counsel to ensure that your text messaging campaign conforms to all applicable legal compliance requirements.

 If you have further questions on this, please contact Twilio Support.

 As of August 2019, Messaging Services customers can also customize opt-in/out keywords and replies by using the Advanced Opt-Out feature.
 For more information, see the following resources: